 It is an offence if a child of compulsory school age fails to attend regularly at a school where they are registered and the parents are at risk of prosecution unless absences have been authorised.
-As an alternative to prosecution, parents may be issued with a Fixed Penalty Fine (£60) which is issued under Local Authority guidance and is payable to the local authority.
+As an alternative to prosecution, parents may be issued with a Fixed Penalty Fine which is issued under Local Authority guidance and is payable to the local authority.
 This can only be issued by a Senior Leader or someone authorised by them (a deputy or assistant head authorised by a Senior Leader), a local authority officer or the police.
-Following amendments to regulations, which came into effect on 01/09/2013, each parent will be fined £60 each for each child if the parents allow the child to take unauthorised leave within term time.
+Each parent will be fined an amount according to regulations of the appropriate authorities, for each child if the parents allow the child to take unauthorised leave within term time.
 The regulations make it clear that the Headteacher/Head of School may only grant leave of absence in term time under "exceptional circumstances".
 The definition of parent, includes all biological parents, whether they are married or not and includes any person who, although not a biological parent, has the parental responsibility and/or any person who, although not a biological parent, has care of a child or young person.
 Having care of a child or young person means that a person with whom the child lives and who looks after the child, irrespective of what their relationship is with the child, is considered to be a parent.